 The Doctor:Oh, don't be ungrateful.
 I was only encouraging you.
 Come on.

-In a way, in "Merlin", 2x09.
-Freya tries to leave Camelot without telling Merlin so that he won´t leave the good life he has there, and to prevent him from finding out she´s a Bastet.
+Merlin: (in a way) In 2x09, Freya tries to leave Camelot without telling Merlin so that he won´t leave the good life he has there, and to prevent him from finding out she´s a Bastet.

 Sherlock's earlier attempt to do this was, sadly, a lot more successful.
 John receives a phone-call telling him that Mrs. Hudson has been shot.
 Sherlock refuses to go with him to see her and acts as if he doesn't care about her when previous events have clearly shown otherwise.
 Throughout the episode, people have been slowly turning against Sherlock, all except John who has been fighting his corner all the way until this moment which causes him to snap and call Sherlock a 'machine' before abandoning him as well.
 It turns out Mrs Hudson was fine all along and the whole thing was a ruse set-up by Sherlock to get John to leave him so he could face Moriarty alone.

-On the teen drama The Vampire Diaries, Stefan occasionally does this to Elena throughout the series.
+The Vampire Diaries: Stefan occasionally does this to Elena throughout the series.
 Stefan breaks up with Elena or turns his back on her in order to protect Elena.
 This is especially evident in season three when Stefan leaves Mystic Falls with Klaus and becomes a Ripper in order to protect Elena and the rest of the town.
 Elena also did this with Stefan in season two by breaking up with Stefan in order to protect Stefan and her family and friends from Katherine Pierce.

 Hate Me by Blue October, is from the viewpoint of an alcoholic/drug addict singing to his mother.

 An ounce of peace is all I want for you, will you never call again?

 So I'll drive so fucking far away that I never cross your mind.